 Center for Community Services (CCS)

-CCS is a multiservice center serving the Golden Strip area of southern Greenville County.
-CCS offers easy access to human services and cultural and educational activities.
-CCS provides many direct services, including case management, orientation and referrals, and family programming for parents and their children.
-CCS serves 7,000 families each year.
+CCS is a multiservice center serving the Golden Strip area of Southern Greenville County.
+They offer easy access to human services, and cultural and educational activities.
+CCS, is a center of community, where individuals are working towards self-sufficiency, and where people who care come together to strengthen the community as a whole.
+CCS provides many direct services, including case management, orientation and referrals, and family programming for parents and their children: CCS serves 7,000 families annually.

 Habitat for Humanity